spakai/command-undo-redo/README.md

 there are 4 terms associated with the command pattern

 - command
-  Command objects do the transactions above
+  Command objects do the transactions above .
+If use java 8 's functional interface , I should be able to get rid of the implementation classes by using lambdas.Let's see.

 ```